dexidp/dex/docs/enhancements/auth-sessions-2026-02-18.md

 #### Migration Path

-1. Deploy new Dex version - storage migrations create `UserIdentity` table/resource automatically (no feature flag needed for schema)
+1. Deploy new Dex version - storage migrations create `AuthSession` and `UserIdentity` tables/resources automatically (no feature flag needed for schema)
 2. Enable feature flag `DEX_SESSIONS_ENABLED=true` when ready to use sessions
 3. Add `sessions:` configuration block
 4. Sessions start being created for new logins when "Remember Me" is checked